 Safety & Training

-We want our community and our officers to be as safe as can be.
+We want our community and our officers to be as safe as possible.
 So, if you care enough to be a cop, we'll make sure you're safe and protected through top-notch trainings.
 Our department also hosts some of the most informative courses in the nation in our brand new facility and training room.

 - Field Training Officer